NOTE: Analysis is mixed in with the relation of

 Richard storms out the door and Sylvia crawls over to console Johnny.

 "Charmaine" was famously used in One Flew Over the Cuckoo's Nest as music played to pacify patients in a mental hospital, but presented also a stultifying feeling of the stopping of time and a ceaseless repetition of nearly identical days.
 Jack Nicholson, as Randie McMurphy, arrives on the ward and by his simple, early bids for some freedom is seen as a dangerously rebellious and upsetting to the order of things.
 In the war that evolves between adherence to community order and exercising some personal authority, a young man named Billy is one of the more vulnerable, looking up to Randie as an older brother figure.
 When Randie arranges to escape the ward, he ends up instead bringing his girlfriend in through the unlocked window, having a party, and she sleeps with Billy who is still a virgin.
 Everyone, drunk, passes out, and the escape is foiled by carelessness.
-When the authoritarian Nurse Ratched threatens to tell Billy's mother she found he'd slept with a woman on the ward, he becomes overwhelmed and commits suicide.
+When the authoritarian Nurse Ratched finds them in the morning and threatens to tell Billy's mother she found he'd slept with a woman on the ward, he becomes overwhelmed and commits suicide.
 McMurphy, blaming Nurse Ratched, chokes her nearly to death.
 After this, he is surgically turned into a vegetable.

 In the movie, if I remember correctly, Randie was only on the ward in order to get out of going to jail.
 He didn't really belong there, and he was surprised to find out that everyone on the ward was there voluntarily.
 Randie had his problems but Nurse Ratched and the hospital were decidedly the bad guys, presenting themselves as good, and Randie was trying to get everyone to wake up and live.